Turtlepaw/wear-cats/README.md

 ## Features

-- 🗓️ Discover how much sunlight you have per day and graph it
+- ☀️ Discover how much sunlight you have per day and graph it
+- 💡 Get rewarded with <kbd>☀️ Sun Minutes</kbd> and set a goal to reach
   </div>
   <div style="flex: 1;padding-left:100px;">
     <img src="./assets/watch.png" width="200" alt="Banner"/>